-- number for the emergency services in that country? - If the trip involves overseas organisers shall ensure they are aware of local procedures for dealing with concerns about the wellbeing of children and/or young people - Members of staff and/or volunteers must ensure arrangements are in place for the supervision and risk assessment of activities during free time
+• If travelling abroad, check if you need visas number for the emergency services in that and/or vaccinations country? • Potential areas of risk should be identified • If the trip involves overseas organisers shall through a risk assessment.
+Further information ensure they are aware of local procedures for on risk assessments can be found in the dealing with concerns about the wellbeing of Practice Note - Prevention Planning children and/or young people • Members of staff and/or volunteers should have • Members of staff and/or volunteers must ensure clear roles and responsibilities for the duration arrangements are in place for the supervision of the trip and risk assessment of activities during free time